 Ageing is a natural phenomenon which is normal, inevitable and purely biological.
 No one knows when old age begins, because biological age is not parlance with chronological age.
-It depends upon the stress and strain one faces during his life.
-In the present scenario, emotional disturbances and memory loss accompanies from middle age onwards.
-Degeneration starts in tissue level and manifests as various physical and mental illness which we are supposed to live with.
-Like all the other human organs, brain also undergoes various degenerative changes which in turn make a person less efficient in his routine activities.
-Such changes in the brain are termed as neurodegeneration, which is more often associated with neuroinflammation and the spectrum of diseases which comes in this circle are called neurodegenerative diseases.
-It encompasses the simple forgetfulness otherwise known as dementia and the death causing diseases like Alzheimer’s.
+It depends upon the stress and strains one faces during his life.
+In the present scenario, emotional disturbances and memory loss accompany from middle age onwards.
+Degeneration starts at the tissue level and manifests as various physical and mental illnesses in which we are supposed to live.
+Like all the other human organs, the brain also undergoes various degenerative changes which in turn make a person less efficient in his routine activities.
+Such changes in the brain are termed neurodegeneration, which is more often associated with neuroinflammation and the spectrum of diseases which come in this circle are called neurodegenerative diseases.
+It encompasses the simple forgetfulness otherwise known as dementia and the death-causing diseases like Alzheimer’s.
 Dementia is identified as one of the major neurological disorders whose incidence and prevalence are challenging.
 According to World Health Organization, 130 million people around the world may get affected by dementia by the end of 2050.
-The highest prevalence of the same is reported in the United States followed by Africa and Middle East.
-The latter, Alzheimer’s disease (AD) is considered as the second largest contributor of death from neurological disorders, characterized by the deposition of beta amyloid peptides in the brain leading into the neurodegeneration and a decrease in the neurotransmitter called acetylcholine.
-The treatment modalities of AD include Acetyl choline esterase (AChE) inhibitors to enhance Acetylcholine level (e.g. donepezil, rivastigmine) and glutamate inhibitors (e.g. memantine).
-However, the relatively high cost and side effects associated with such drugs demands safe and natural neuroprotective alternatives.
+The highest prevalence of the same is reported in the United States followed by Africa and the Middle East.
+The latter, Alzheimer’s disease (AD) is considered the second largest contributor to death from neurological disorders, characterized by the deposition of beta-amyloid peptides in the brain leading to neurodegeneration and a decrease in the neurotransmitter called acetylcholine.
+The treatment modalities of AD include Acetylcholine esterase (AChE) inhibitors to enhance Acetylcholine levels (e.g. donepezil, rivastigmine) and glutamate inhibitors (e.g. memantine).
+However, the relatively high cost and side effects associated with such drugs demand safe and natural neuroprotective alternatives.

 A recent double-blind, randomized placebo clinical trial conducted using unformulated curcumin and Akay’s curcuminoids-fenugreek complex, the latter patented as CurQfen® was shown improved memory and concentration compared to the other group even in a smaller dose of 500mg twice daily for 30 days.
 The significant increase in the α and β brain waves as well as significant reduction in the α/β ratio of CurQfen® treated group implies the fine blood brain penetration of curcumin and its neuroprotective effect.
 Apart from this, the neuroprotective effect of CurQfen® and its ameliorating effects on Alzheimer’s subjects have been studied.
 CurQfen® improves the locomotory functions and cognition and helps increasing the quality of living in the elderly by reducing the neuroinflammation and hence delaying the progress of neurodegeneration.